fengxinhhh/Concis/packages/concis-react/src/Loading/index.md

 ---
-title: Loading 加载中
+title: Loading
 nav:
-  title: 组件
+  title: Component
   path: /common
 group:
-  title: 反馈
+  title: Feedback
 mobile: false
 ---

-# Loading 加载中
+# Loading

-用于页面和区块的加载中状态 - 页面局部处于等待异步数据或正在渲染过程时，合适的加载动效会有效缓解用户的焦虑。
+It is used for the loading state of pages and blocks

+-  when the page is partially waiting for asynchronous data or in the rendering process, the appropriate loading dynamic effect will effectively alleviate the user's anxiety.

-## 基本使用
+## Basic use

-一个简单的 loading 状态。
+A simple loading state.

 <code src="./demos/index1.tsx"/>

-## 省略号加载
+## Ellipsis loading

-配置 type=dot，可以展示省略号显示。
+Configure `type=dot` to display ellipsis.

 <code src="./demos/index2.tsx" />

-## 列表式加载
+## List loading

-配置 type=strip，可以展示列表式显示。
+Configure `type=strip` to display in list mode.

 <code src="./demos/index7.tsx" />

-## 蒙层
+## Mantle

-配置 mask 属性，对展示内容进行蒙层显示，适用于容器内加载。

-注意：需对外层容器设置 position: relative 使得加载 Icon 在中心点。
+Configure the mask attribute to mask the display content, which is suitable for loading in containers.

+Note: you need to set position: relative to the outer container so that the loading icon is at the center point.

 <code src="./demos/index3.tsx" />

-## 加载文字
+## Load Text

-配置 loadingText，设置加载文字。
+Configure loadingText and set the loading text.

 <code src="./demos/index4.tsx" />

-## 不同大小
+## Different sizes

-通过 width、height，自定义大小。
+Customize the size through width and height.

 <code src="./demos/index5.tsx" />

-## 自定义图标
+## Custom icon

-通过 icon 属性，设置自定义图标，自定义图标大小不支持 width、height 属性。
+Set the custom icon through the icon attribute.
+The custom icon size does not support the width and height attributes.

 <code src="./demos/index6.tsx" />